 - Track the rate.
 If you see the mid-market rate move in your favor, lock in the transfer that day.

 - Track the budget.
-Tools like Monarch Money show how much you are sending each month so you can spot patterns.
+A budgeting app can show how much you are sending each month so you can spot patterns.

 Picking the Cheapest App for Your Corridor